virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 Commit and push it into the repository.

 #### Git clients
-Some (normal 😄) people prefer to use graphical tools to use git, so If you do not have installed a git client already, find and install a [git client for your local operating system](https://git-scm.com/downloads/guis).
+Some (normal 😄) people prefer to use graphical tools to use git, so if you do not have installed a git client already, find and install a [git client for your local operating system](https://git-scm.com/downloads/guis).
 There are a lot of options so feel free to use the one that you enjoy more! 🙂

 #### SSH
-On a final note, it's importat that you know about the SSH protocol.
+On a final note, it's important that you know about the SSH protocol.
 It allows you to connect and authenticate to remote servers and services.
 With SSH keys, you can connect to GitHub without using your username and password everytime.
 You can get all the information about how to create and setup your SSH keys at the [GitHub support page](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 ### Questions
 - What's Git?